Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 ## 1. Introduction to Peppol

 [Peppol](https://peppol.org/) is a network and specification of electronic business transactions.
-It is used to exchange information between organizations in a structured way.
-Peppol network is based on the so called four corner model.
-It means that every end user organization is free to choose their own Peppol service provider without having to consider which service provider their business partners use.
+It is used to exchange information between organisations in a structured way.
+The Peppol network is based on the so-called four corner model.
+It means that every end-user organisation is free to choose its own Peppol service provider without having to consider which service provider its business partners use.
 Everyone has to connect just once to a Peppol service provider in order to exchange electronic business documents with all other end users in the Peppol network.

 Peppol is not a procurement system, a portal or an ERP.
-It enables different organizations to connect their information systems together and offers a shared digital language for organizations all over the world.
+It enables different organisations to connect their information systems and offers a shared digital language for organisations all over the world.
-This implementation guide is focused on the data needs of Finnish construction industry in engineer-to-order precast concrete.
+This implementation guide is focused on the data needs of the Finnish construction industry in engineer-to-order precast concrete.
 Any rules that apply to the usage of Peppol in general are not changed by this document.
 This document does not cover all possible scenarios.
-Please refer to general [Peppol BIS](https://docs.peppol.eu/poacc/upgrade-3/) guidelines if something is not stated here.
+Please refer to the general [Peppol BIS](https://docs.peppol.eu/poacc/upgrade-3/) guidelines if something is not stated here.
 For example, all currencies, dates, times, decimals and code lists are to be used as instructed in the general Peppol guidelines.

 ---